-New plans have been introduced by Salford Arts Theatre as they have decided to create a new “secret” community garden.
+New plans have been introduced by Salford Arts Theatre to create a “secret” community garden.

-Over the past week, Salford Arts Theatre have set up a survey to find out more about what the community wants and how they can help.
+Salford Arts Theatre has launched a survey to find out more about what the community wants and how it can help.

-“At the side of the theatre there is a tiny bit of land that has not actually had any use as such.”
+“At the side of the theatre there is a tiny bit of land that has not actually had any use.

 “We thought it would be a really good way to reconnect with the community and for people to connect with each other as well. “